z1gc/moist/README.md

    4. The initial packages, such as `linux-firmware`, to prevent from failing the next step (UKI image will use the firmware to integrate ucode).

-   5. The world sets.
+   5. The sets.

-   Base on this, if you have new machine which want to install the Gentoo, try modify one of `setup-machine/..` file.
+   Base on this, if you have new machine which want to install the Gentoo, try modify one of `set-up/portage/..` file.

-   Then use `emerge -a setup-machine/evil` or other machine name to emerge it.
+   Then use `emerge -va set-up/portage` or other machine name to emerge it.

-3. And the next step (huhm), is to setup your current user, for me I'm using the `emerge -a setup-user/byte` with `UID:GID = 1000:1000`.
+3. And the next step (huhm), is to setup your current user, for me I'm using the `emerge -va setup-user/byte` with `UID:GID = 1000:1000`.

-   The `@moist-world` will emerge what you selected.

 4. The last step is to setup bootup things, like kernel and desktop environment.
    Just using world set, and it will be ready for you.

-   The secret is `emerge -a @moist-world`.
+   The secret is `emerge -va @moist-world`.

+5. Horray!
+I like the number five !)

 ## Arriving `$HOME`